Cherry tomatoes are vigorous plants that are easily cultivated in containers or out in the garden.

 Seeds can be purchased at True Leaf Market.

-A flavorful favorite thanks to its high sugar content, ‘Sweetie’ produces large clusters of fruit early and abundantly over a long season.
+A flavorful favorite thanks to its high sugar content, ‘Sweetie’ is an heirloom that produces large clusters of fruit early and abundantly over a long season.

 The one to two-inch globes are very sweet and can be used for juice and preserves without any additional sugar.